azzammasood/content-aware-seam-removal/README.md

 # content-aware-seam-removal
 Inpainting solution of seam removal using Photoshop

-Modified Abdullah’s code to add Photoshop’s Content-Aware-Fill as a mode of seam removal.

 The code contains two kinds of Content-Aware-Fill.

     Using a single patch around seam (-mode ps-single)